tuomas2/automate/docs/source/system.rst

 ------

-In a Automate system, it is possible to group objects by putting them to Groups.
-Grouping helps organizing objects in code level as well as in GUIs (WEB UI etc.).
+In Automate system, it is possible to group objects by putting them to Groups.
+Grouping helps organizing objects in code level as well as in GUIs (:ref:`automate-webui` etc.).

 Here is an example::